lumberjackdev/website/_posts/2020-02-27-spring-data-jdbc.md

 ```

 ### Entity Mapping
-Now that we have the app connected to the database, let's take a look at a simple class.
+Now that we have the app connected to the database, let's take a look at a sample class.
 For this example, we'll be  using this sql table:

 ```sql
 create table book (